This profile is split into parts, which should be read in order :

 Maric is unusually resilient to cold weather.

-As he recovers his physicality, Maric also recovers his personal qualities.
-But with maturity, his charm and charisma become based less on wit and volubility.
-And more on being a good, ethical person with a rare sense of responsibility.
+As he recovers his physicality, Maric also regains his personal qualities.
+But with maturity, his charm and charisma no longer mostly come from wit and volubility.
+They stem more from being a good, ethical person with a rare sense of responsibility.